 Let’s begin with grammar.
 Anglo-Saxon, like Latin and Greek, was a highly inflected language, meaning the grammatical relationships are encoded in suffixes.
 The word for “devil,” for example, was “deofol” and the plural “deofles.”
 Modern English adds an “s” for the plural too, but Anglo-Saxon had many other inflections.
 If we change the ending of “deofles” to “deoflum,” the word takes on a dative function.
 English nouns today no longer have the dative; it became detached from nouns and was taken up by prepositions.
 The following sentence from Anglo-Saxon (c.
 1000) exemplifies the dative of “devils”:

 We could render this in idiomatic English as “the angels of Heaven and Hell were all turned into devils by the Lord.”
 A literal translation retaining the original word order, on the other hand, shows us the strangeness of Anglo-Saxon grammar (relative to our perspective):

 and them all re-shaped the Lord to devils.

-Anglo-Saxon had a looser relationship of subjects, objects, and prepositional phrases to one another.
+The relationship of subjects, objects, and prepositional phrases was looser in Anglo-Saxon.
 They could occur in almost any order, since their grammatical place was signaled by the respective suffixes (inflections) attached to each word or phrase.
-In the twelfth century, however, things began to change, as a result of language mixing with the Danish in England and their confusingly similar inflections.
-Nouns began to lose their inflections and the old grammar unraveled.
+In the twelfth century things began to change, as a result of language mixing with the Danish in England and their confusingly similar inflections.
+As nouns began to lose their inflections, the old grammar unraveled.
 To return to the plural: everyone began using the “-s” ending for simplicity’s sake, regardless of the word’s function, with pronouns or prepositions now taking on the burden of signaling the grammatical relationship.
 Take the following sentence, dating from 1154:

 þa þe castles uuaren maked,